piperrier/linear_strand/README.md

 Notations are almost the same as the one from Albano & La Scala:

-- We switched to the lexicographical ordering as it seems more natural and we didn't see any reason to keep the order Albano & La Scala introduced :
+- The order was switched to the lexicographical ordering as it seems more natural and we didn't see any reason to keep the order Albano & La Scala introduced :
   $(h, k) < (h' , k' )$ iff $(k > k')\lor\left((k = k') \land (h < h')\right)$ becomes $(h, k) < (h' , k' )$ iff $(h < h')\lor\left((h = h') \land (k < k')\right)$
 - As a consequence, the notation of matrix B is adjusted.
 Now, B is read from left to right and is required to be in Left Row Echelon Form.